CyprienBosserelle/BG_Flood/docs/modules/RainLoss_ILCL-model.md

-@page ILCL Ground infiltration: Initial Loss - Continuous Loss
+Ground infiltration: Initial Loss - Continuous Loss

 Rainfall is often absorbed in soil and leaf litter before joining surface flow.The default behaviour of BG_Flood is to assume the rainfall given as input is actually [runoff](https://en.wikipedia.org/wiki/Surface_runoff) (i.e. rainfall exess that will make the surface flows).
 Instead a basic initial - continuous loss model can be apply to approximate runoff.